MitchAstro/MOH-CACT-data-analytics/README.md

 1) The number of handles per hour
 2) The percentage of logged in time spend on handles

+## Standard score.py
+Due to the complexity and variety of work tasks within the NSW MOH CACT, a standardised score was developed to fairly compare agents doing different work tasks.
+The formula for this score is mathematically derived.
+This program produces plots which compare an agents standard score with agents from the same team and a plot which compares teams within MOH CACT.

 ## Calls offered per half hour using mohKPI.py
 This very simple looking program uses the mohKPI package to plot the number of calls offered into MOH CACT queues every half hour for each day.
 It requires downloading of the Queue metrics interval report as a CSV file.